Minimum Requirements for Sisense in Linux Environments

 Verification commands:

 The DNS must be configured in the system.
-This is needed to resolve:
+This is needed to resolve the Docker registry.

-- the DNS server must be accessible from the Kubernetes nodes where Sisense is deployed, for Sisense component interconnections to function properly.
+The DNS server must be accessible from the Kubernetes nodes where Sisense is deployed in order for the Sisense component interconnections to function properly.

 Whitelisted Resources